 As far as equipment goes, all hang gliders manufactured must pass strict certification requirements pertaining to strength, air-worthiness, handling and stability.
 In addition, all of our school equipment is thoroughly inspected on a regular basis to ensure it is in good condition.
 The U.S. Safety Counsel says Hang Gliding is one of the safest forms of outdoor recreation activities available.

-The instructor, as well as the school itself, is certified by the United States Hang Gliding Association and are highly qualified to teach you to fly safely.
+Now, about your lesson, your instructor is certified by the United States Hang Gliding and Paragliding Association and are highly qualified to teach you to fly safely.